ailinzi/xianlinzi/Pooling-FAQ.md

 No, Chia's pooling protocol is designed where the blocks are farmed by individual farmer, but the pooling rewards go to the pool operator's wallet.
 This ensures that even if a pool has 51% netspace, they would also need to control 51% of the farmer nodes to do any malicious activity.
 This will be very difficult unless 51% of farmers downloaded a malicious Chia client.

 ## I have more questions, where do I ask?
-Join dedicated Keybase room: @chia_network.public#pools
+Join our dedicated Keybase room: @chia_network.public#pools

 Friendly reminder: do NOT at `@` or Direct Message (DM) developers or mods.
 Just post your questions in Keybase and we will answer when we have a moment.